Skip to Main Content

 Where Sandy Springs Goes for the Wine List

 Sandy Springs sits in a geographic and culinary middle ground that Atlanta diners have long underestimated.
 The corridor along Roswell Road runs through a suburban grid that reads, at first pass, like any other stretch of American retail, but the dining room at 8610 Roswell Road tells a different story once you step past the strip-mall facade.
-What greets you inside Emidio's is the kind of room that prioritises the table over the spectacle, where the architecture of the evening is built around the glass in front of you rather than the decor behind you.
+What greets you inside Emidio's is a smart-casual restaurant focused on Portuguese cooking with Spanish and Italian influences, where the evening is built around the glass in front of you rather than the decor behind you.

 The Wine Program as Primary Argument